thegetty/quire-docs/content/guide/dependency-guide.md

 ### [pe-epub](https://github.com/peoples-e/pe-epub) and [pe-epub-fs](https://github.com/peoples-e/pe-epub-fs)

 >"pee pub" makes epubs better.
 Our goal is to make it as easy as possible to output a valid epub.
 It's used in production over at The People's E-Book. pe-epub-fs extends pe-epub so you can import local assets from your filesystem rather than from the web.

+Quire uses these projects to generate the .epub file format.
+This file can be access on any device or software that reads the .epub file format.
+These projects generate a mostly style stripped version of the publication.
+These projects have been receiving limited maintanace.
+Quire is currently seeking a replacement to output the epub file format.